CSRI-2022-CornellCollege/watershed/Data/README.md

 ### 2017_21Data.xlsx
 This data is from 2017-2021.
-It contains the varaibles in the following table.
+It contains 457 observations with the variables in the following table.

 #### Variables and Units
 #### Variables and Units